ibm-cloud-docs/CDN/api.md

 ----
 ### getGeoblocking
-Retrieves a mapping's Geographical Access Control behavior from the database.
+Retrieves a mapping's Geographical Access Control behavior.

   * **Parameters**:
     * `uniqueId`: the uniqueId of the mapping that the rule belongs to.